justinkay/aldi/docs/CUSTOM_DATA.md

 You will need a separate COCO file for each dataset.
 Typically this will include:
 - Train: Labeled source-domain images for supervised burn-in and training
 - Unlabeled: Target-domain images for DAOD.
 These can be optionally labeled if you also want to use them to train a supervised "oracle" for comparison.
-If unlabeled, the `"annotations"` entry of your COCO file should be an empty list.
+If unlabeled, the `"annotations"` entry of your COCO file can be an empty list.
 - Test: A labeled validation set.
 In most DAOD papers this comes from your target domain, even though this breaks the constraints of UDA.

 To use your dataset with ALDI,